Search for a new pseudoscalar decaying into a pair of bottom and antibottom quarks in top-associated production in $\sqrt{s}$=13 TeV proton-proton collisions with the ATLAS detector: Object definition

 In addition, secondary vertices (SV) inside the large-$R$ jets are reconstructed to help the identification of $b$-hadrons.
 For this purpose, an algorithm that combines the track-cluster-based low-\pt vertex tagger (TC-LVT)~\cite{FTAG-2023-02} and the multiple-secondary-vertex finder algorithms (MSVF)~\cite{Kostyukhin:685550} is used.
 The TC-LVT algorithm was developed for soft $b$-hadron tagging and optimised to reconstruct low-\pt $b$-hadron decays.
 The clustering algorithm from TC-LVT is used to identify displaced tracks not originating from the primary vertex.
 The MSVF algorithm is used to identify multiple SVs in the track cluster.
 The algorithm builds all two-track proto-vertices consistent with displaced tracks that are not compatible with a hadronic material interaction, a photon conversion, or the decay of long-lived light-flavoured hadrons.
 All displaced tracks reconstructed in the ID are used to build proto-vertices.
 Proto-vertices define track-to-track relations, since a single track can be associated with more than one proto-vertex.
 Each set of tracks that are mutually connected to each other forms a secondary vertex.
 After secondary vertices are formed, tracks not compatible with the vertex are removed, and the ambiguity caused by distant vertices sharing common tracks is resolved.
 Nearby vertices are also merged by the MSVF algorithm.
 Finally, reconstructed SVs are required to be $\Delta R$-matched to a large-$R$ jet.
 Further details and studies about the large-$R$ jets can be found in Ref.~\cite{IDTR-2021-03}.

-The $B$-tagging is the identification of pairs of $b$-jets that are too close to be resolved and identified individually.
+In contrast to $b$-tagging, the $B$-tagging is the identification of pairs of $b$-jets that are too close to be resolved and identified individually.
 For this purpose the \DeXTer tagger is used.
 It is a double $b$-tagger based on a deep sets neural network (NN) architecture designed to do flavour tagging of merged reconstructed jets~\cite{ATL-PHYS-PUB-2022-042} and uses information of the SVs and jet kinematics.
 This is done in two transverse momentum ranges: a low \pT range between 20 and 200 \GeV and a high \pT one, above 200~\GeV.
 Two working points are defined: the 0--40\% tagging interval is referred to as \texttt{Tight} WP, and the \texttt{Loose} WP is defined by the inclusive 40--60\% tagging interval.
 A sample of $Z$+jets and \ttbar events is used to measure the \DeXTer efficiency in data, and to derive $B$-tagging and $b$-mistagging rate correction factors for the simulated events.
 Large-$R$ jets satisfying the \texttt{Tight} WP are referred to as $B$-jets.

 The missing transverse momentum \met measures the event momentum imbalance in the transverse plane of the detector.
 It is defined as the magnitude of the negative vector sum of $\pT$ for all selected and calibrated physics objects in the event, with an extra term added to account for soft energy that is not associated with any of the selected objects.
 This soft term is calculated from inner detector tracks matched to the primary vertex to make it more resilient to pile-up contamination~\cite{JETM-2020-03}.
-The \met computation is based on the momenta of the objects defined previously, before the corrections defined in the next Section are applied.
+The \met computation is based on the momenta of the objects defined previously, and after applying the overlap removal procedure defined in the next section.